What is non-small cell lung cancer?

 The lungs are 2 sponge-like organs found in the chest.
 Each lung is divided into sections called lobes.
 The right lung has 3 lobes, while the left lung has 2 lobes.
 The left lung is smaller because the heart takes up more room on that side of the body.

 When you breathe in, air enters through your mouth and nose and goes into your lungs through the windpipe (trachea).
 The trachea divides into tubes called the bronchi, which enter the lungs and divide into smaller branches.
 These divide into even smaller branches called bronchioles.
 At the end of the bronchioles are tiny air sacs known as alveoli.
 Many tiny blood vessels run through the alveoli.
 They absorb oxygen from the air you breathe in and pass carbon dioxide from the body into the alveoli to be breathed out when you exhale.
 Taking in oxygen and getting rid of carbon dioxide are your lungs’ main functions.

 The thin lining around the lungs, called the pleura, helps to protect the lungs and allows them to move during breathing.

 Below the lungs, a thin muscle called the diaphragm separates the chest from the belly (abdomen).
 When you breathe, the diaphragm moves up and down, forcing air in and out of the lungs.

 Start and spread of lung cancer

-Over time, these changes in cells may go on to become true cancer.
-The cancer makes chemicals that cause new blood vessels to form nearby.
-These new blood vessels feed the cancer cells and allow a tumor to form.
+Over time, pre-cancers may go on to become true cancer.
+The cells divide to make new cells and a tumor may form.
 In time, the tumor becomes large enough to show up on an x-ray.

 At some point, cancer cells can break away and spread to other parts of the body in a process called metastasis.
 Lung cancer can be a life-threatening disease because it often spreads in this way before it is found.